Which Upgrades Will Improve Your PC Performance the Most?

-Even for casual use, extra RAM will enable you to have more apps running in the background and keep a greater number of tabs open in your browser.
+Even for casual use, extra RAM will enable you to have more apps running in the background or keep a greater number of tabs open in your browser.

-2. Graphics Card
+2. Consider Upgrading the Graphics Card

 Skimping out on graphics is an easy way to save on costs, so PC manufacturers tend to go with integrated graphics cards rather than dedicated graphics cards.

-If you have an integrated card, then moving up to a dedicated one will work wonders.
+But if you do need superior graphics performance, for gaming or VR work, then upgrading to something like a Radeon RX 5700-XT will give you a big boost.
 You can compare the performance of dedicated cards against your current option at gpu.userbenchmark.com.

 There are two reasons to upgrade your hard drive: you’re running out of space or you want faster performance.

 If you’ve done everything you can to free up your hard disk storage and still regularly run out of space, then you will need to swap it out for a larger one.
 Not only does a full hard drive make it impossible to save new data, but it can also impact performance.
-At the very least, try to keep 10 GB of free soace for the operating system to use.
+At the very least, try to keep 10GB of free space for the operating system to use.

 For hard disk drives, consider upgrading the physical speed.
-If your PC currently has a 5400 RPM drive, then upgrading to a 7200 RPM model will give you a nice speed boost.
+If your PC currently has a 5400RPM drive, then upgrading to a 7200RPM model will give you a nice speed boost.

 More importantly, a processor upgrade isn’t always a good thing and may not bring you the performance improvement you’re looking for.

 The benchmark tests at cpubenchmark.net can help you compare the relative performances of different processors.
 In general, these tests show that modest updates don’t deliver big improvements.

-A processor is only worth upgrading if the upgrade is significant.
-But it’s expensive and may require you to upgrade your motherboard (and that might require you to buy new RAM).
+Processors are expensive and may require you to upgrade your motherboard (and that might require you to buy new RAM).
 Even if your motherboard is compatible with a new processor on paper, it may need a BIOS update to work.
 It can be a pain, so check before you buy.